NOPD officer shot while working neighborhood watch detail in Uptown

 Police Superintendent Michael Harrison said the officer, who has not been identified, was working a private, off-duty neighborhood watch detail when he was struck in the leg.

-Harrison said the officer, who was dressed in his uniform, was sitting in his private vehicle when someone in a light-colored SUV fired on him about 1:20 a.m. at Jefferson and Camp streets.
+Police said the officer, who was dressed in his uniform, was on patrol in his private vehicle when a light-colored SUV sped up behind him about 1:15 a.m.

+The officer pulled over near Jefferson Avenue and Camp Street, and the SUV slowed down.
+At that point, someone inside the SUV opened fired on the officer’s car, striking him once..

 The officer was in good condition at University Medical Center, Harrison said.